Scientific Advisory Board

 Lucio C. Rovati, MD | Rheumatology

-In September 2015, Lucio C. Rovati, MD, joined Olatec’s Scientific Advisory Board.
-For Olatec, Dr. Rovati brings extensive experience in drug development and clinical programs, particularly in osteoarthritis.
+In September 2015, Lucio C. Rovati, MD, joined Olatec’s Scientific Advisory Board and in July 2016 joined the Olatec Board of Directors.
+For Olatec, Dr. Rovati brings extensive experience in drug development and clinical programs.
 Dr. Rovati is CEO and CSO of Rottapharm Biotech S.r.l., the R&D spin-off of the former Rottapharm pharmaceutical company.
-Rottapharm Biotech is a company of biotechnologies committed to the discovery, research and development of new innovative therapeutic drugs, both chemical and biological in nature.
-Dr. Rovati is responsible for all scientific and R&D activities of the company, with direct reporting from all operative functions, including: medicinal chemistry, antibody discovery & protein engineering, pharmacology and toxicology, translational sciences and pharmacokinetics, pharmaceutical technology, biostatistics, clinical research, regulatory and quality, business development, scientific liaison and drug safety.
-Dr. Rovati has held numerous academic positions, the most recent of which was his appointment as Visiting Professor of Clinical Pharmacology at the University of Milano Bicocca School of Medicine in 2003.
-Dr. Rovati is a member of the American College of Rheumatology in addition to several other important scientific societies.
-He has authored or co-authored over 175 full papers published in peer reviewed international scientific journals and 15 book chapters.
+Rottapharm Biotech is a company of biotechnologies committed to the discovery, research and development of new innovative drugs, both chemical and biological in nature.
+Dr. Rovati has held numerous academic positions and he currently is Visiting Professor of Clinical Pharmacology at the University of Milano-Bicocca, School of Medicine.
+Dr. Rovati is a member of several international scientific societies.
+Dr. Rovati’s research focuses on pharmacology and clinical pharmacology in different therapeutic areas, with a predominance in Rheumatology.
+He has authored or co-authored over 190 full papers published in peer reviewed international scientific journals and 15 book chapters.
 Related scientific activity includes authorship of over 400 abstracts and selected/invited presentations in international congresses.
-Dr. Rovati holds a degree in Medicine and Surgery from the University of Milano, with specialization in Clinical Pharmacology.
+Dr. Rovati holds a degree in Medicine and Surgery from the University of Milano, Italy, with specialization in Clinical Pharmacology.

 Kip Vought joined Olatec’s Drug Development Team in October 2009 and became a member of the Scientific Advisory Board in November 2012.
 Mr. Vought is Olatec’s advisor on strategies in connection with 1) development programs leading to market approvals for the product pipeline, as well as 2) regulatory communications to FDA and other regulatory agencies.
 Mr. Vought has over 20 years of pharmaceutical experience and involvement in all aspects of pharmaceutical development including clinical; nonclinical; in addition to Chemistry, Manufacturing and Controls (CMC) for the major regulatory markets including the U.S., EU, and Canada.
 His pharmaceutical experience encompasses proprietary drugs, new indications and/or dosage forms for existing drugs, and generic drugs.
 Mr. Vought has taken multiple products successfully from early development through the submission of market applications and onto post-approval activities.
 Along with providing strategic expertise for these pharmaceutical development programs, Mr. Vought has written and coordinated the preparation of multiple clinical trial applications and market applications.
 He was one of the founders of Regulus Pharmaceutical Consulting, Inc., which became the Regulatory and Strategic Development Group at Clinipace Worldwide, consultants to the pharmaceutical industry on strategy development and managing development programs.
 Mr. Vought also led M&A due diligence on the behalf of private equity, venture capital, investment banks, and pharma companies evaluating development programs.
 He also represented clients during and after partnering with larger pharmaceutical partners.
 Mr. Vought is currently the Vice President of Development at Scilex Pharmaceuticals, Inc. a pharmaceutical company focused on acquiring and commercializing prescription products with more efficient and effective delivery solutions for the treatment of pain.
 Mr. Vought received his BS degree in Chemistry from the University of Miami.